MoJych/GTM-outreach-engine/README.md

    HubSpot                                      auto_reply / needs_info
 ```

-The service is reachable during development through an ngrok tunnel, so both Clay's HTTP API column and n8n's HTTP Request node can call it before it's deployed anywhere permanent.
+The service is deployed on Render at `https://gtm-outreach-engine-w652.onrender.com` — Clay's HTTP API column and n8n's HTTP Request node call it there.
+During development it ran behind an ngrok tunnel; the ngrok instructions below are kept for anyone who wants to run it locally.

 ---